thoth-station/adviser/docs/source/prescription.rst

 Declarative prescriptions for resolver
 --------------------------------------

-The implementation of the recommendation engine allows to declaratively specify :ref:`pipeline units <unit>` that should be included in the :ref:`resolver pipeline <pipeline>` without actually implementing any code.
+The implementation of the resolver allows to declaratively specify :ref:`pipeline units <unit>` that should be included in the :ref:`resolver pipeline <pipeline>` during the resolution process without actually implementing any code.
 The document below describes core mechanics behind creating such "prescriptions" for the resolver.

 .. note::